 At mid-night, we sneaked out of the camp and went for a half-mile stroll to the nearby Sandy beach.
 With not a soul in sight and the orb of night as the guiding light, we marched along, abandoning the worries of the raging pandemic temporarily.

 The morning sun seemed eager to fry us from the get-go.

-The thought of doing one more hike was appalling and cringeworthy to most of us but after much coercion (and taunting), we reached a consensus to do a small hike at the spillway in Lake McBride State Park, which is Iowa’s largest State Park.
+The thought of doing one more hike was appalling and cringeworthy to most of us but embodying the true No-Regrets spirit, we reached a consensus to do a small hike at the spillway in Lake McBride State Park, which is Iowa’s largest State Park.
 The idea was to visit the small waterfall jettisoned between Iowa River and Lake McBride.
 The state park offers a number of other amenities, including Fishing, Boating, Swimming and the like.

 We set our GPS here.